Wee Willie Winkie (film): Libel action against Graham Greene

-Writing for Night and Day in 1937, Graham Greene gave the film a mildly good review, complaining about the manufactured ingenue of the star's handlers, but otherwise observing that the Hollywood treatment is an improvement over the original Kipling version.
-The review said that the nine-year-old star, Shirley Temple, displayed "a dubious coquetry" which appealed to "middle-aged men and clergymen"— provoking Temple and the British and American branches of Twentieth-Century Fox to sue Greene, Night and Day, its publisher (Chatto and Windus), and its printers (Hazell, Watson and Viney) for libel.
-The case appeared before the King's Bench in 1938 and a settlement was announced the following day.
-Speaking on behalf of Greene, Night and Day, and the publisher, the counsel for the defense Valentine Holmes reframed the review "which, his clients instructed him, [as] one to see which anybody could take their children".
-The Lord Chief Justice who prevailed over the hearing declared the printed "libel ... simply a gross outrage" and fined the defendants £3500 (Note: The details of the settlement were such that Shirley Temple was to receive £2000 in compensation to partially defray court costs and the film corporation and company would receive £1000 (£) and £500 (£) respectively.
-The film and company would donate their portion of the fee to charity.).
-Greene left the UK until after the trial was over to live in Mexico, where he developed the ideas for the novel often considered his masterpiece, The Power and the Glory.
+Writing for Night and Day in 1937, Graham Greene gave the film a mildly positive review, complaining about the manufactured ingenue of the Temple's handlers, but otherwise observing that the Hollywood treatment is an improvement over the original Kipling version.
+The review also said the nine-year-old star displayed "a dubious coquetry", which appealed to "middle-aged men and clergymen", however, which provoked Temple and the British and American branches of Twentieth-Century Fox to sue Greene, Night and Day, its publisher (Chatto & Windus), and its printers (Hazell, Watson and Viney) for libel.
+The case appeared before the King's Bench in 1938, and a settlement was announced the following day.
+Speaking on behalf of Greene, Night and Day, and the publisher, Valentine Holmes, the counsel for the defense, attempted to frame the review as saying the film was one to which anybody could take their children, but the Lord Chief Justice who prevailed over the hearing declared the printed review "libel...simply a gross outrage" and fined the defendants £3500 (Note: The details of the settlement were such that Shirley Temple was to receive £2000 in compensation to partially defray court costs, and the film corporation and company would receive £1000 (£) and £500 (£), respectively.
+The film and company would donate their portion of the judgement to charity.).
+Greene left the UK until after the trial was over to live in Mexico, where he developed the ideas for the novel often considered his masterpiece, The Power and the Glory (1940).

 Home media

-In 2009, the film was available on videocassette and DVD in both the original black-and-white and in computer-colorized versions.
-Some editions had theatrical trailers and special features.
+In 2009, the film was available on videocassette and DVD in the original toned and tinted version, as well as in black and white, and colorized.
+Some releases had theatrical trailers and special features.